dmlc/xgboost/README.md

 Try Graphlab Create Version
 =====
 * Graphlab Create(GLC) is a scalable machine learning toolkit that allows you to deal with big data in python
 * XGBoost is adopted by boosted tree library in GLC.
 The GLC version allows you to do feature engineering, hyper-parameter searching and visualization in one framework.
-See http://blog.graphlab.com/using-gradient-boosted-trees-to-predict-bike-sharing-demand
+See the nice blogpost about [predicting bike sharing demand](http://blog.graphlab.com/using-gradient-boosted-trees-to-predict-bike-sharing-demand).